mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 Apple’s Safari browser also has an easy one-click option to clear everything.
-Just select “Reset Safari” from the “Safari” pull-down menu and you’ll get this option: |image0|
+Just select “Reset Safari” from the “Safari” pull-down menu and you’ll get this option: |image_safari_reset|

 Controlling and Limiting the Logs Kept By Web Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~